TjasaZil/MushroomSynthTheme/README.md

 - Press F5 to open a new window with the extension loaded.
 - Go to Code > Preferences > Color Theme and select Mushroom Synth to preview your changes.
 - Make your desired changes

+Mushroom Synth brings your code to life with its carefully selected palette.
+Here are some screenshots showcasing how the theme looks with various languages:

 ### Yaml